jelix/authentication-module/docs/en/installation/authcore.md

 Authentication into your application can rely on several identity providers (aka "idp").
-An identity provider is a component that handle a type of authentication, or an authentication protocol.
-Its role is to verify that the user is authenticated, or to check credentials when a user log in etc.
+An identity provider is a component that handles a type of authentication, or an authentication protocol.
+Its role is to verify that the user is authenticated, or to check credentials when a user logs in etc.

-Example of identify providers:
+Example of identity providers:

 - authentication with a login and a password (against a database table, an ldap server etc..)
 - authentication with the SAML protocol